-- Auburn City School District's student population of 7,641 students has stayed relatively flat over five years.
+- Auburn City School District's student population of 8,310 students has grown by 11% over five years.

 - The district's graduation rate of 92% has increased from 86% over five years.

 - The revenue/student of $9,004 in this district is less than the state average of $10,349.
 The district revenue/student has declined by 12% over four years.

 - The district's spending/student of $9,399 is less than the state average of $10,471.
 The district spending/student has stayed relatively flat over four years.

 |School District Name||Auburn City School District|